ditomax/mlfh3dprint/README.md

 # mlfh3dprint

 This repo contains scripts and ground truth data for detection of 3D print issues using the tensorflow object detection api.
 The readme helps to download and install the software environment and getting started.
+This project is for educational purposes only.
+It does not provide production level results.

 ## Software Setup